ec-jrc/lisflood-utilities/README.md

                         [default: 20230421060000]
   -q, --quiet           Set script output into quiet mode [default: False] -t, --tiff            Outputs a tiff file per timestep instead of the
-                        default single netCDF [default: False] -f, --force           Force write to existing file.
-TIFF files will be overwritten and netCDF file will be appended.
+                        default single NetCDF [default: False] -f, --force           Force write to existing file.
+TIFF files will be overwritten and NetCDF file will be appended.
                         [default: False]
 ```